acceleratedscience/openad-website/docs/getting-started.md

 # Getting started

-This is just a demo page.
+This is a demo page.

 Anonymouse code block: